Fire Alarms, Fire Drills, and Facilities UPPS No. 04.05.04

 01.01 This UPPS establishes procedures for the response to fire alarms and conduct of fire exit drills for university facilities.
 The evacuation procedures outlined in this policy apply to activation of any alarm including fire, fire exit drill, or other non-fire emergency.
 Evacuation procedures are applicable to university buildings and also include other university facilities.

-01.02 The specific objectives of this UPPS are to:
+01.02 The specific objectives of this policy are to:

-a.
-Assign administrative responsibility to Environmental Health, Safety and Risk Management (EHS&RM) for facilities evacuation training.
+a. assign administrative responsibility to Environmental Health, Safety & Risk Management (EHS&RM) for facilities evacuation training;

-c.
-Establish a program to evaluate fire alarms and fire exit drills to ensure that established procedures and fire alarm reporting systems operate efficiently and effectively.
+c. establish a program to test fire alarms and fire exit drills to ensure that established procedures and fire alarm reporting systems operate efficiently and effectively; and

-d.
-Establish procedures to address evacuation of persons with disabilities in accordance with the Americans with Disabilities Act (ADA).
-Sample fire and emergency evacuation procedures for persons with disabilities are included as Attachment I. This sample should serve as a guide for developing individual departmental procedures.
+d. establish procedures to address evacuation of persons with disabilities in accordance with the Americans with Disabilities Act (ADA) (see sample fire and emergency evacuation procedures for persons with disabilities).
+This sample should serve as a guide for developing individual departmental procedures.
 The Office of Disability Services (ODS) will inform students with disabilities of the evacuation procedures through the ODS website.
-The Human Resources Office will inform employees with disabilities of such procedures.
+The Human Resources office will inform employees with disabilities of such procedures.

 01.03 Failure to comply with this policy may jeopardize the safety of the individual who is in non-compliance, as well as other university employees, students, or rescue personnel.
 Non-compliance is a serious issue and may result in disciplinary action or financial penalties.